TPponmat/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 .. _calling_web_services:

-Making Synchronous External HTTP Requests
+Making Synchronous External HTTP Requests-test
 =========================================

 SmartApps or Device Handlers may need to make calls to external web services.
 There are several APIs available to you to handle making these requests.